Men: Could You Be Living With HPV?

-Find Out How Prevalent It Is And How You Can Protect Yourself And The Man In Your Life
+Find Out How Prevalent It Is And How You Can Protect Yourself And Your Partner

 The Centers for Disease Control report that approximately 85 percent of Americans will have some form of Human Papilloma Virus (HPV) in their system during their lifetime.
 And many of those infected with the virus will never know they have it, while others may develop serious health problems.

 Donna Cristy, RN, MSN, FNP-C, said that in many cases men are not aware of the infection and therefore, unknowingly pass it to every person they have sex with.

 “[HPV] is passed through genital contact, most often during vaginal or anal sex, but can also be passed through oral sex,” Ms. Cristy said.
 “Today’s casual sex practices with multiple sex partners have contributed to the vast spread of the virus.”